Files for Enterprise Workbot

 7

 From the left navigation bar, under Publish, go to App package.
-From the breadcrumb bar (right below the Developer Portal marquee), click on Download app package to download the app manifest.
+From the breadcrumb bar (right below the Developer Portal marquee), click Download app package to download the app manifest.
 Keep this handy as this will be used in a later step.

 9